Point Defiance Park

 Point Defiance Park in Tacoma, Washington, United States, is a large urban park.
-The 760 acre park includes Point Defiance Zoo & Aquarium, the Rose Garden, Rhododendron Garden, beaches, trails, a boardwalk, a boathouse, a Washington State Ferries ferry dock for the Point Defiance-Tahlequah route to Vashon Island, Fort Nisqually, an off-leash dog park, and most notably a stand of old-growth forest.
+The 760 acre park includes Point Defiance Zoo & Aquarium, the Rose Garden, Rhododendron Garden, beaches, trails, a boardwalk, a boathouse, a Washington State Ferries ferry dock for the Point Defiance-Tahlequah route to Vashon Island, Fort Nisqually, an off-leash dog park, and most notably about 400 acres of old-growth forest.
 It receives more than three million visitors every year.
 Point Defiance Park is maintained and operated by Metro Parks Tacoma.

 Wildlife

 Point Defiance Park offers something for all its visitors, both wildlife and people.
 Not all the wild animals are confined inside Zoo & Aquarium.
-From high cliffs overlooking the Tacoma Narrows people can watch bald eagles feed on salmon runs passing through on the strong tidal currents.
+From high bluffs overlooking the Tacoma Narrows people can watch bald eagles feed on salmon runs passing through on the strong tidal currents.
 Their calls can be heard from their nests in the old growth forest that is preserved and make up the northern 400 acre of the park.

 In winter, sea lions migrating from California feed in the swirling tides beneath the Gig Harbor overlook on the northernmost point of the peninsula.
-Harbor seals are common near the tip of the point most of the year.
+Harbor seals are abundant near on the east facing beach approaching the point.
 Seal pups are frequently observed north of Owen Beach in late summer and early fall (humans and their dogs should keep their distance to avoid spooking the pups).
-The park also provides habitat for mule deer, red foxes, pileated woodpeckers, Douglas squirrels, and raccoons.
+The park also provides habitat for mule deer, red foxes, coyotes, pileated woodpeckers, Douglas squirrels, western fence lizards, garter snakes, and raccoons.
+Point Defiance’s beaches and bluffs are also a good place to spot the occasional humpback whale or orca.